tarellel/theworkaround.com/_posts/2016-12-15-mapping-an-arcgis-parcel-dataset-as-a-mapbox-tileset.md

 In order to fix this, we need to quote the geometry column in order to make it a field of it's own.
 With Sublime's find/replace REGEX functionality this would be very straight forward step.
 In order to find the rows with the issue, I used the following `^(?!"POLYGON)`.
-Out of 81000 or so columns, there were a few hundred rows with with this issue that solved rather quickly.
+Out of 81000 or so columns, there were only a few hundred rows with this issue that needed to be changed.

 ```csv
 "POLYGON ((-108.195455993822 36.979941009114,-108.195717330387 36.987213809214,-108.19557299488 36.987214765187))",1,2075189351198,R0051867,,,57.06,EXEMPT,UNITED STATES OF AMERICA US DEPT OF INTE,,6251 COLLEGE BLVD STE A,"FARMINGTON, NM 87402",,A TRACT OF LAND IN THE  SESW AND NESW AND NWSE OF 153213 DESCRIBED ON PERM CARD  BK.1172 PG.996,,http://propery.url,NM 170,LA_PLATA,